-Making a plan will give you focus and help you know understand exactly where you are financially.
+Making a plan gives you focus and helps you understand exactly where you are financially.
 You will need to:

 Work out how much money you have coming in each month.
 Include your regular wages as well as any benefits, child maintenance or any other income you receive.

 Work out all of your outgoings, including 'essentials' such as your mortgage, outstanding debts and food as well as more 'luxury' spending.

 Be realistic about these figures.
-Work to a 'worst case scenario' where you balance the lowest possible amount of income you're likely to have coming in against the largest outgoing you're likely to have, this way you'll never be caught short.
+Work to a 'worst case scenario' where you balance the lowest possible amount of income you're likely to have coming in against the largest outgoing you are likely to have.

-Identify how much money you have available to pay off your debts and where you're able to cut back and make savings on your current spending.
+Identify how much money you have available to pay off your debts and where you can cut back and make savings on your current spending.

 The point of this exercise is to get a realistic view of your finances and identify what needs to change.
-Good or bad, once you know where you stand you're in a position to do something about it and reach your goal of being debt free.
+Good or bad, once you know where you stand, you are in a position to do something about it and reach your goal of being debt free.

 Give precedence to essential payments such as:

 Keeping a roof over your head is your number one priority.

-Utility bills, food and unsecured loans should come next in line, with 'luxury' items such as satellite TV, nights out, shopping sprees and home improvements sitting at the bottom of the liste.
+Utility bills, food and unsecured loans should come next in line, with 'luxury' items such as satellite TV, nights out, shopping sprees and home improvements sitting at the bottom of the list.